-For patients who choose an intrauterine device (IUD) for contraception and suffer from HMB, Mirena is the first and only IUD approved for HMB.1
+For patients who choose an intrauterine device (IUD) for contraception and suffer from HMB, Mirena is the first IUD approved for HMB.1

 For patients who want pregnancy protection with no daily, weekly, or monthly dosing routines.